 As curses flew, along with my purse, I considered following him and ramming his rear end until he groveled at my feet, and promised to drive properly ever after.
 I never would have considered such a thing had I been driving my staid Mom Van.

-I pondered this change in my normally forgiving and sweet nature (and if you believe that, I have a dam in Nevada I’d like to sell you) and thought about how driving a pickup is life-threatening.
-To other drivers.
+I pondered this change in my normally forgiving and sweet nature (and if you believe that, I have a dam in Nevada I’d like to sell you) and thought about 6 reasons driving a badass pickup truck is life-threatening.

 1) Pickup trucks are bigger than other cars.